12 Nov Stop Procrastinating

 Boredom : The thing you need to do doesn’t interest you.
 But it’s something that you need to get done or you’ll be in big trouble.

 Self-doubt : Yes, that inner critic.
-I wrote a whole other blog on this one.

 It feels uncomfortable : It’s outside of your comfort zone which is a bit scary.
 It’s a stretch for you.
 Not doing it is keeping you safe.